3 Tips To Not Fail At Your Morning Routine

 Just because I have a morning routine or the next person you are following has one, doesn’t mean you have to have one.
 If you wake up later, or roll out of bed and are happy then great don’t change, but if you’re waking up wishing you got up earlier, regretting that you have no time to exercise, and feeling overwhelmed because you didn’t meditate and low in energy because you’ve not eaten well and you want a better life for yourself, then definitely consider a morning routine.

+Why?
+Because the way you start your day is an intention for what you want for your life and you have the opportunity to reset that every single morning.
 If you get up and give yourself what you need first thing to feel your best, this is a huge statement that says ‘I am worth it’ and when you show yourself that you’re worth it, the world will show you that too.

-Now, what should your morning routine include – now that is entirely up to you and it really depends on your why
+Now, what should your morning routine include – now that is entirely up to you and it really depends on your why.

 If it’s important to you to fit in personal growth then read ten pages of a personal growth book, if it’s important to you to eat well then give yourself time to prep a good breakfast, if it’s important to you to have a clear mind, then get a 20-minute meditation in, if you want to feel fresh and sharp and strengthen your immune system, have a cold shower or swim in the sea.

 Can you see?… Base it on what is important to you.
 Don’t just do something because someone else is.
 But do use them as inspiration… if they say it helps with what you feel you need, then try it for yourself.
+So if you don’t want to fail, which I presume means you want to be consistent, then listen to these three important tips.

 1: Don’t try and do everything all at once.

 What I see happen is when someone decides that they want to better themselves and their life and they get so fed up with themselves, they then go all in – but like all or nothing in.
+So after having no morning routine, they are waking up at 4.30 am and doing yoga, meditation, a cold show, journaling, a juice, a run, and food prepping for life.
+This is unsustainable, which is why a week later you’re exhausted and pressing snooze ten times.

+Start small and wait for one thing to become a habit before you add something else.
 It will help if you layer your morning routine because once you stick to one thing for a long time, you will feel the benefits which makes it easy.

 When I started I began by just making sure I woke up early enough to do 5 minutes of meditation.
 Yes, just five minutes … and once I had nailed that, I added making sure I had a lemon water first thing before a cup of tea.
 Then gradually I added daily exercise, stretching, and a cold shower or swim.
 But I don’t always manage all of them all of the time.